DPA 2018 introduction

 - – the DPA 1998 states that personal data shall not kept for longer than is necessary, whereas the GDPR adds a provision where personal data can store for longer periods provided its solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.

 - Access – while the GDPR has no equivalent principle, the DPA 1998 states that the rights of data subjects shall process personal data.

 - Security – Both the DPA 1998 and the GDPR emphasis that appropriate measures.
 Whether that may be technical or organizational, shall be against unauthorized or unlawful processing of personal data and accidental loss of personal data.

 - Overseas transfer – while the GDPR has no equivalent principle.
 The DPA 1998 states that data shall not transfer outside the European Economic Area.
 Unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects about the processing of personal data.

 - Accountability – Under the DPA 1998.
 There was no such principle of accountability.
 And is only establish by GDPR, in which it states that controller shall be responsible for, and be able to show, compliance with principles.

 GDPR and Data Protection Act 2018 (Key differences)

+The Act makes equivalent provision.
+Another way DPA 2018 differs from GDPR is that it further elaborates extra provisions on principles outlined in GDPR.
+The DPA 2018 contains a clause stating that research organizations and archiving services are free from GDPR compliance requirements.
 The Data Protection Act 2018 further allocates power to the Secretary of State to make further exemptions.
 This may involve restricting individual rights as outlined in the GDPR to protect public interests.

-Data Protection Act 1998 and Data Protection Act 2018
+Data Protection Act 1998 and the Data Protection Act 2018

 ICO and Data Protection Act 2018